 Chris tutors undergraduates at the OCA ( The Open College of the Arts ), a distance learning Higher Education organisation which is part of the University of the Creative Arts, and now a part of The Open Univerisity, and blogged on music issues with the other music staff on WeAreOCA.
 He co-wrote their new Foundation Course in Music and is helping to develop their BA (hons) degree in music.

-Chris is also currently organist at St Michael’s South Normanton and St Helen’s Selston, St Peter’s Ravenshead and St Mary’s Newstead Abbey Chapel, and is available for freelance work in and around the Nottinghamshire and Derbyshire areas.
+Chris is also currently organist at St Michael’s South Normanton, St Helen’s Selston, St Peter’s Ravenshead and St Mary’s Newstead Abbey Chapel, and is available for freelance work in and around the Nottinghamshire and Derbyshire areas.

 Current compositional services include writing for:

 - Teaching/Mentoring/Student Support (from GCSE to HE)

 Do get in contact with your requirements HERE.